ndarville/workfolio/README.md

     You only need to update the `name` and `url` fields under `Required settings`.

+    However, I’ve built in support for `archive` since a big issue with workfolios is your older work disappearing. [archive.is][] is great to make back up your work without too much effort.
+If no archive link is found, a query link for Internet Archive will be used instead&mdash;regardless of whether your article is archived.

     **NB:** If you are using a private repository for this project, and you don’t want people to see your `links.yml` file, you must also delete this line in `_config.yml`:

         data_dir: data